 YouTube for Business offers a massive opportunity for brands to reach a wider audience, boost engagement and build their brand.
 Not only that, businesses can monetize their content as they grow their subscriber base.

 Although TikTok represents a novel means of creative expression, YouTube also shows no signs of slowing down.
 The newly introduced YouTube Shorts provide the short-form video experience and directly emulate TikTok features and video format.
 Creators can entertain viewers and brands with short videos of about 60 seconds or less.
+Many eCommerce brands also want to share photos of their products within their videos – our photo to video maker can help you do that in seconds.

 YouTube statistics show they are doing things right in the video-sharing niche.
 The platform has enjoyed a tremendous and unparalleled growth rate.
 In the last three years, the number of YouTube channels with more than one billion views has increased five times.